cloudfoundry/stratos/docs/suse/quickstart.md

 Open a web browser and navigate to the Stratos https service.

-Login with the username `admin` and the password you set when installing (the default used about was `changeme`).
+Login with the username `admin` and the password you set when installing (the default used above was `changeme`).
 When you first login, you'll see a welcome screen.

 You'll want to register and connect endpoints into Stratos in order to be able to view them.